 – while the person is urinating or defecating, or

-– in a manner that directly or indirectly captures or allows the viewing of the person’s genitalia, buttock, or female breast, whether clothed or unclothed.ii
+– in a manner that directly or indirectly captures or allows viewing the person’s genitalia, buttock, or female breast, whether clothed or unclothed.ii

 Note that there are a few exemptions under this law.
 For example, a person is not guilty of voyeurism if either of the following applies: